!!! Do not change or delete this line - the submenu will be inserted here later !!!

 Aikido - More than just martial arts!

-Are you over 18, 20, 30, 40, 50, 60 or 70?
-Perfect!
-Aikido is ideal for all ages - whether you're new to the sport or starting again after a break.
+Whether you are 18, 20, 30, 40, 50, 60 or 70: Aikido is suitable for all ages - for beginners as well as for those returning to the sport after a break.

-What does it cost?
-6 weeks for only €40 (reduced rate €25).
-Your first trial lesson is free!
+Costs: 6 weeks for only €40 (reduced rate €25)

 Let's go!

-After your first Thursday lesson, you can also take part in Aikido training on Mondays (19.00-20.30) and Tuesdays (18.30-20.00).
+After your first Thursday lesson, you can also take part in Aikido training on Mondays (19.00-20.30) and Tuesdays (18.30-20.00) for six weeks.

 Tuesday, 17:00-18:30

-Dojo of the Polizeisportverein Heidelberg e.V.
+Location: Dojo of the Polizeisportverein Heidelberg e.V.

 Research centre of the F&U schools, Elsa-Brandström-Str.
 8, 69126 Heidelberg